mapping-the-text/mapping-the-text/docs/_pages/about.md

 Mapping the Text joins that list of often digitally mediated research collectives, among whose aims are encouraging felicitous collisions that lead to future collaboration.
-Of course, little to no scholarship is done without collaboration, though it often [skirts by insuffiently recognized because of hierarchies and other inequalities](https://www.npr.org/2017/03/30/521931310/-thanksfortyping-spotlights-unnamed-women-in-literary-acknowledgements).
+Of course, little to no scholarship is done without collaboration, though it often [skirts by insufficiently recognized because of hierarchies and other inequalities](https://www.npr.org/2017/03/30/521931310/-thanksfortyping-spotlights-unnamed-women-in-literary-acknowledgements).
 Digital projects typically rely on a team of people who straddle several fields of expertise, and even an old-fashioned separation of labor into “intellectual”